Desdpy/my-nixos-configs/wallpapers/walls-catppuccin-mocha/README.md

+> [!IMPORTANT]
+> This is taken from here: https://github.com/orangci/walls-catppuccin-mocha
+> I take no credits for any of the pictures or the work that went into collecting them!

 # orangc's walls, catppuccin-mocha edition
 Hi!
 This is my repository of wallpapers which I've collected over the years.
 This is the catppuccin-mocha version; the normal repo is available [here](https://github.com/orangci/walls).